LINUX FOUNDATION RESEARCH

 LF Research publishes actionable and decision-useful insights into open source software, hardware, standards, and data based on empirical research methodologies.
 Through leveraging community networks, project databases, surveys, and qualitative findings, and through its commitment to best practices in primary research, Linux Foundation Research is the definitive home for data-driven insights into open source for the benefit of governments, enterprises, and society at large.

-Participate in our surveys, give back to your community, and earn events and training discounts!
+Join the LF Research Forum and participate in our surveys and interviews to give back to your community and earn events & training discounts!

 Interested in conducting research?